At-My-App/react/README.md

 ## Setup

+AtMyApp can be set up in two ways: using a Provider for your entire application, or using direct configuration for more targeted usage.

+### Method 1: Provider Pattern

-Wrap your application with the `AmaProvider` to set up configuration:
+Wrap your application with the `AmaProvider` to set up configuration once at the application level:

 ```tsx
 import { AmaProvider } from "@atmyapp/react-package";